LLiNDEE/express-key-validator/README.md

 ## Contribution
 Pull requests are welcome.
 For any considerable changes, please open an issue first to discuss what you would like to change.
+NOTE: This is still in BETA so please let me know if there are any features that you think can be improved or added.